system-radius/Bomberman/README.md

 # Bomberman

+## Start up
+Display a homepage with options:
+- Play
+- Settings (low prio for now)
+- Quit

+On click of `Play`
+- Display a new screen where the player may select their avatar.

+On click of `Quit`
+- Exit the game

 ## Game logic
 There are N players (human or AI, tho humans are first priority), that can place bombs in a field.
 The goal is to kill other players and be the last one standing.
 (There can be other modes in the future, e.g. team deathmatch, capture the flag)